Canadian Residential Schools & Colonial Institutions Database

 TRC Final Report, 2015

-Residential schools were created and run by the federal government, and religious institutions.
-Children were forceable removed from their families and communities and sent to residential schools, they were often given numbers to identify them and were forbidden to speak their native languages.
-The goal of residential schools was to strip Indian children of their culture, language, and lifeways.
-In 1920, amendments to the Indian Act make it mandatory for every Indian child between the ages of seven and sixteen years, to attend Indian residential school.
-The goals of the Canadian government were to assimilate Indians into the body politic until not a single Indian remained.
-Indian children suffered horrific abuse at residential schools, many died and were buried in unmarked and unrecorded graves.
-The aftermath continues today as intergenerational trauma resulting from an attempted cultural genocide.
+Children were forcibly removed from their families and communities and sent to residential schools, where they were often given numbers to identify them and were forbidden to speak their native languages.
+In 1920, amendments to the Indian Act made it mandatory for every Indian child between the ages of seven and sixteen to attend an Indian residential school.
+The goal of the Canadian government was to assimilate Indians into the body politic until not even one remained.
+As a result of the horrific abuse Indian children suffered at residential schools, many died and were buried in unmarked and unrecorded graves.
+The effect of the mistreatment children face in residential schools continues today as intergenerational trauma resulting from an attempted cultural genocide.

-Minimally there were 161 residential schools, 636 Indian day schools, and 31 Indian hospitals in Canada.
-Totaling minimally; 829 colonial institutions in Canada that communities need to search for unmarked burials.
+There were at least 161 residential schools, 636 Indian day schools, and 31 Indian hospitals in Canada, totalling a minimum of 829 colonial institutions in the country whose communities needed to search for unmarked burials.

-Considering that minimally 150,000 children were forced to attend residential schools.
-The mortality rate was not the same at each school.
-However, even at the lowest mortality rate, Dr. Bryce reported, there may be over 24,000 unknown and unmarked burials at former residential schools and colonial institution sites.
-Survivors of residential schools have reported cremations and open water burials, so we know not all children who died at residential schools will be found, but we must work to acknowledge and honor all the children
+Government reports claim that at least 150,000 children were forced to attend residential schools, and while the mortality rate was not the same at each school, the number of student burials is likely still high.
+Even at the lowest mortality rate Dr. Bryce reported, there may be over 24,000 unknown and unmarked burials at former residential schools and colonial institution sites.
+Survivors of residential